TacoConKvass/Pendulum-Sim/README.md

 This image is here to explain the naming of angles in the calculateDistanceToFloor method, as well as show, where did the math come from
-Note after version 1: It turned out to be basically useless
+Note after version 1: It turned out to be basically useless Note after version 2: It is basically useless.
+I could use it to display the gravitational potential energy of the pendulum, but it's not needed.